Advanced VMware ESXi administration

 The memory specified for the Pexip Infinity deployment should not be shared with other processes, because Pexip Infinity accesses memory at a high speed when active.
 However, the amount of memory needed is quite small compared to the workload, and increasing the memory beyond the recommended scope will not significantly increase performance.

 Apart from storing the Pexip Infinity application, the disk activity during operation will mainly be used for logging.
 There is therefore no need to deploy your fastest or newest SSD drives for this application, as most of the real-time activity happens in memory.
+SSDs are not a requirement, but general VM processes such as snapshots and backups will be faster with SSDs.
 Standard disk access as required for most servers should be used to get good logging performance.

 Gigabit Ethernet connectivity from the host server is strongly recommended, because Conferencing Nodes are sending and receiving real-time audio and video data, and any network bottlenecks should be avoided.
 The amount of traffic to be expected can be calculated based on the capacity of the servers, but typically 100 Mbps network links can easily be saturated if there is a large number of calls going through a given Conferencing Node.
 In general, you can expect 1–3 Mbps per call connection, depending on call control setup.

 Any shaping of the Conferencing Node traffic that can potentially limit its flow should not be used without considerable planning.
 If bandwidth usage to or from a Conferencing Node is too high, this should be addressed in the call control, as shaping it on the Conferencing Node level will most likely reduce the experience for the participants.